Rmonik/Static-webpage-template/README.md

-# Static-webpage-template
+# Static webpage template

-This is what I start with when creating a new static website.
+This is what I start with whencreating a new static website.